McHardex/jsEnvironment/README.md

 # jsEnvironment
-lesson for setting up javascript environment
+lesson for setting up javascript environment with npm